If you need your agency's records after they’ve been transferred to QSA, you can recall them temporarily via our File Issue service.

 We expect that agencies will have robust internal policies and procedures to ensure the appropriate tracking, safekeeping and timely return of records to us.

-Archived records can be aged and fragile.
-Follow the recommendations below while these records are in your care.
+Archival records can be aged and fragile.
+Follow the recommendations below while these records are in your care:

 - leave records in their archival packaging when not in use

 - do not alter records in any way